-The Board is responsible for the succession planning process for the directors, the Board Chair and the Chief Executive Officer (CEO) position.
+The Board is responsible, with the assistance of the Governance and Nominating Committee, for the succession planning process for the director, Board Chair and Chief Executive Officer (CEO) positions.
 Succession planning for directors is a principal focus of the Governance and Nominating Committee as well as the full Board.
 Using the standards for director independence set forth by the NYSE and the additional categorical standards adopted by the Board, the director qualification standards in the Corporate Governance Guidelines, and the Board-adopted statements on Qualifications of Directors and Procedures for Identifying and Evaluating Director Candidates, as the basis for beginning the director succession process, the Governance and Nominating Committee and the Board conduct extensive discussions regarding the qualities and characteristics to be sought in a successor to a departing director or in a nominee to fill a newly-created directorship.
 They evaluate potential director candidates from all sources, including shareholders and other security holders of the Company, working to develop a broad-based, inclusive pool of potential director candidates and may retain consultants or professional director search firms to assist them in the process.
-After compiling a list of potential director candidates, a search committee comprised of members of the Board, including independent directors, the Co-CEOs and the Lead Director, meets with these candidates and makes recommendations for successor directors to the Governance and Nominating Committee and the full Board for decision.
+After compiling a list of potential director candidates, a search committee comprised of members of the Board, including independent directors, the Co-CEOs and the Lead Director, meets with these candidates and makes recommendations for successor or new directors to the Governance and Nominating Committee and the full Board for decision.

 The Board also reviews and regularly discusses with the Co-CEOs potential candidates which the Co-CEOs have identified from among senior management as possible successors for the CEO position.
 The Board and the Co-CEOs also have the authority to examine persons outside of the Company as a part of the process to ultimately select a successor to a CEO.
 The Board may elect to retain outside professionals, including consultants or search firms, to assist in the CEO succession planning process.
-Candidates to succeed a CEO upon his retirement as well as in the event of any emergency involving, or the incapacity of, a CEO are considered and after discussion at the Board level, a successor to the CEO is determined.
-A written Emergency CEO Succession Plan has been developed, approved by the Board, and is currently in place.
-The Emergency CEO Succession Plan is reviewed at least annually by the Governance and Nominating Committee and discussed by the full Board in executive session.
+Candidates to succeed a CEO upon his retirement are considered and after discussion at the Board level, a successor to the CEO is determined.
+The Board has also adopted a written Emergency Succession Plan for an absence event involving one or both of the Co-CEOs that is reviewed at least annually by the Governance and Nominating Committee and discussed by the full Board in executive session.

-A similar process is followed by the Co-CEOs, consulting with senior management, to identify successors for key Company positions, such as Chief Financial Officer, Chief Investment Officer, Chief Actuary, General Counsel, Chief Information Officer, Chief Strategy Officer, Executive Vice President - Administration and Investor Relations, Chief Talent Officer and the heads of the agency/marketing divisions of the principal insurance subsidiaries.
-These potential successors are discussed with the Board and the Board's concurrence is obtained on the designated successors.
-The Board has engaged the services of an unaffiliated consulting firm to assist in the development of a more formalized structure for identifying and developing immediate and long-term successors for key personnel at all levels of the Company and its subsidiaries.
+A similar process is followed by the Co-CEOs, consulting with senior management, to identify successors for key positions, such as Chief Financial Officer, Chief Investment Officer, Chief Actuary, General Counsel, Chief Information Officer, Chief Strategy Officer, Executive Vice President-Administration and Investor Relations, Chief Talent Officer, Chief Accounting Officer, Chief Marketing Officer and the heads of the agency divisions of the principal insurance subsidiaries.
+These potential successors are discussed with the Board and its concurrence is obtained with respect to the designated successors.
+The Board has engaged the services of an unaffiliated consulting firm to assist in the development of a more formalized structure for identifying and developing immediate and long-term successors for key personnel at the Company and its subsidiaries.